 How is SaaS different from other business models?

 Unlike other software services that you have to buy and then install on your system, with a SaaS software you only need an account.
 In fact, you don’t even need the software because most of them are web-based, and you can access them via a browser.
+Apart from other business models, you also need to understand the difference between SaaS, IaaS and PaaS models to better understand when it is best to use SaaS to meet your requirements.

 The stages of a SaaS business are not any different from any other business, because the business model is similar.